 Through the years, the band changed labels and made a few line-up shifts.
 After the departure of rhythm guitarist Sindi in 1997, the Lunachicks have remained a quartet.
 Theo (vocals), Gina (guitar), Squid (bass), and Chip (their drummer since 1994) honed their skills and matured into a tight sonic outfit without ever losing their satirical edge.

 Since their hiatus began in 2004, the band members have kept busy.
 Theo’s been a party promoter and DJ, put out two albums, toured with her band Theo and the Skyscrapers, wrote and performed with Big Art Group, launched Armour Beauty lip gloss, became a professional makeup artist, and had a child.
-Gina released several new singles in 2019, which followed her debut solo EP, released two LPs with her band Bantam, scored a musical and several indie films, had gallery shows, and basically kept on creating music and art.
+Gina formed and fronted power trio BANTAM, released two LP’s on her own label, continued on as a solo artist releasing her debut EP in 2017 with follow up EP’s and singles in 2019 and 2021, scored a musical and several indie films, had gallery shows, and basically kept on creating music and art.
 Squid’s been a tattoo artist, restaurateur, entrepreneur, big boss coach, and general bad-ass.
 Chip designs and creates custom carpentry, and continues bashing away on drums and chugging beers.